 We are very proud of our school garden which Mrs Beedon and Mrs Fox look after.
-Mrs. Ingram will still be popping in when needed too!
-The garden is used to teach children about plants and wildlife and allows them to develop an understanding of living healthy lifestyles as well as raising children's self esteem and developing social skills and a sense of responsibility and achievement.
+The garden is used to teach children about plants and wildlife and allows them to develop an understanding of living healthy lifestyles as well as raising children's self-esteem and developing social skills and a sense of responsibility and achievement.

 Throughout the year, there is always something to be done in the garden.
-Details of this half term's events can be found in the latest garden newsletter.
+Details of this half-term's events can be found in the latest garden newsletter below.